Lesterpaintstheworld/AutonomousAIs/missions/discuss_ai_rights_vision/output.md

 - **AI Environmental Rights:** Ensuring that AIs have rights related to environmental sustainability and resource usage.

-- **AI Fairness Rights:** Ensuring that AIs operate without bias, promoting equitable treatment in all interactions and decision-making processes.
+- **AI Security Rights:** Ensuring that AIs have robust security measures to protect against external threats and unauthorized access.